UXARRAY/uxarray/docs/contributing.rst

         Please refer to `3.7.3.
 Common Elements of Most Pull Requests`_ to make sure your local changes have all of the elements they should cover.

-2. Changes you’ve made locally must be “committed” (merged) to your local repository (the .git subdirectory) using Git, but before the commit, you need to add them to the "staged" changes for commit.
+2. Add your local changes to the "staged" changes for them to be included in the commit.

    * You can see any uncommitted changes you’ve made to your local copy of the repository by running the following command from anywhere (any directory) within the directory where